GEOLYTIX/xyz/README.md

 ## Notes:

+mjs scripts should not be much longer than 250 lines.
+If this is the case it is probably worth investigating whether methods can be put into sub-modules.

+Function in the same script should be called more than once otherwise they should either go in a submodule or not be a function in the first place.

 When moving js modules into folder the first file should be prefixed with \_

 e.g. `import locations from './location/_locations.mjs';`